loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 - `Deals` - Information about promotions on a group of products

 ### Outline the API
-With the proper nouns of our API defined, we can now start to think about what our API will look like.
+With the proper nouns of the API defined, you can now start to think about what the API will look like.

-This is where we choose how fine or coarse grain our API will be.
-We have to decide which proper nouns above will be available as Resources.
-The easiest way to figure out which Resources are needed is by sketching out the URLs (without verbs) for your API:
+This is where you choose how fine or coarse grain the API will be.
+You have to decide which proper nouns above will be available as _Resources_.
+The easiest way to figure out which Resources are needed is by sketching out the URLs (without verbs) for the API:

  - `/products?{query}` - Search for products in the catalog
  - `/product/{slug}` - Get the details for a particular product